North Kilkenny

-Boundaries and Boundary Changes
+History

-This constituency comprised the northern part of County Kilkenny.
+From 1801 to 1885, County Kilkenny returned two MPs to the House of Commons of the United Kingdom sitting at the Palace of Westminster, with separate representation for the parliamentary borough of Kilkenny City.

-Prior to the 1885 general election the area was part of the County Kilkenny constituency.
-In 1918 the constituency was redrawn as a result of the abolition of the Kilkenny City constituency.
+Under the Redistribution of Seats Act 1885, County Kilkenny was divided into two divisions: North Down and South Kilkenny, with Kilkenny City maintaining its separate representation.
+Under the Redistribution of Seats (Ireland) Act 1918, Kilkenny City ceased to exist as a parliamentary borough.
+This followed a boundary commission report.
+Sinn Féin contested the 1918 general election on an abstentionist platform in its election manifesto pledging that instead of taking up any seats at Westminster, they would establish an assembly in Dublin.
+All MPs elected to Irish seats were invited to participate in the First Dáil convened in January 1919, but no members outside of Sinn Féin did so.

 1885–1918: The baronies of Crannagh, Fassadinin, Galmoy and Shillelogher, and that part of the barony of Gowran not contained within the South Kilkenny constituency.

 1918–1922: The rural districts of Castecomer, Kilkenny and Urlingford No. 1, and the urban district of Kilkenny.

-The constituency ceased to be entitled to be represented in the UK House of Commons on the dissolution of 26 October 1922, shortly before the Irish Free State came into legal existence on 6 December 1922.
+The constituency ceased to be entitled to be represented in the UK House of Commons on the dissolution of 26 October 1922, shortly before the Irish Free State came into existence on 6 December 1922.

 First Dáil

-The constituency was, in Irish republican theory, entitled to return one Teachta Dála (known in English as a Deputy) in 1918 to serve in the Irish Republic's First Dáil.
+The constituency was, in Irish republican theory, entitled to return one TD (known in English as a Deputy) in 1918 to serve in the Irish Republic's First Dáil.
 Sinn Féin used the UK general election in 1918 to elect the Dáil.
 The revolutionary body assembled on 21 January 1919.
 The list of members read out on that day included everyone elected in Ireland.
 Only the Sinn Féin Deputies participated in the Dáil, but the other Irish MPs could have done so if they had chosen to adhere to the Republic.

 The First Dáil, passed a motion at its last meeting on 10 May 1921, the first three parts of which make explicit the republican view.